MadCzarls/php-docker/README.md

 # Usage

 Clone repository, `cd` inside, take a look at `docker-compose.yml` file, change it according if needed.
+Then go to directory `docker/php` and create `.env` file based of `.env.dist` template.
+As a last step, take a look `docker/php/config/docker-php-memlimit.ini` - you can change memory limit for PHP if needed.

 Afterwards run:

 <pre>
 docker-compose build